 A Bounce Back Loan is targeted at smaller businesses as they are possibly more vulnerable than others in the current climate.
 A business will have access to a loan worth up to 25% of its turnover, to a maximum value of £50,000.
 If you inflated your turnover in order to apply for a higher bounce back loan amount then this could be classed as fraud and it’s imperative that you take advice on this early.

 The loans are interest-free for the first year, and a fixed rate of 2.5% is subsequently applied for up to six years after that.
 The government secure the loans themselves, which offers a lower risk to the lenders.
-Now Bounce Back Loans are due for repayment and many businesses across the UK have not recovered.
+Now Bounce Back Loans are due for repayment and many businesses have not bounced back.